igb-logo egr-logo

 Poor visibility

-Extreme E is an international motorsport series that was first run in 2021.
+Extreme E was an international motorsport series that started in 2021 and ran for three and a half seasons.
 The E stands for Electric.
-Each team has two drivers, one male and one female, and all compete in Odyssey 21 electric SUVs.
-They race in extreme environments – sand, ice, mud – around the world.
+Each team had two drivers, one male and one female, and all competed in Odyssey 21 electric SUVs.
+They raced in extreme environments – sand, ice, mud – around the world.

-The purpose of Extreme E is to highlight endangered remote environments and fight climate change by
+The purpose of Extreme E and now Extreme H is to highlight endangered remote environments and fight climate change by

 1. Promoting greater environmental responsibility